Skip to main contentSkip to Table of Contents

 C. Basis of Accounting

 Transactions are recorded on both an accrual accounting basis and a budgetary basis.
 Under the accrual method, revenues are recognized when earned, and expenses are recognized when a liability is incurred, without regard to receipt or payment of cash.
-Budgetary accounting facilitates compliance with legal requirements on the use of federal funds.
+Budgetary accounting facilitates the control and monitoring of federal funds as well as the compliance with legal requirements on the use of those funds.

 D. Fund Balance with Treasury

 Fund Balance with Treasury is an asset of a reporting entity and a liability of the General Fund.
-It is the aggregate amount of the Access Board’s funds with Treasury in expenditure, receipt, revolving, and deposit fund accounts.
+It is the aggregate amount of the Access Board’s funds with Treasury in expenditure and receipt accounts.
 Appropriated funds recorded in expenditure accounts are available to pay current liabilities and finance authorized purchases.

 The Access Board does not maintain bank accounts of its own, has no disbursing authority, and does not maintain cash held outside of Treasury.
 Funds are disbursed for the agency on demand.